iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.53.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 1 reviews"/>
 </p>

+> Huge scam.
+They said they would provide a service and didn't.
+Just told me to go see a local doctor for a simple condition that they claim they can help with.
+How does that help?<br> :date: __2021-03-05 03:50:48__

+> Does not take my insurances.<br> :date: __2021-03-04 15:24:08__

+> What If I want to speak to a doctor without having any symptoms?
+Not clear if available.<br> :date: __2021-03-01 04:31:33__

+> Had to change my review to one star.
+Sick as a dog won't go into detail but need to be seen by medical professionals and the app just will not work.
+Go for an appointment and it just loading and then says sorry try again later.
+Well after 5 hrs and trying along the way I still can't get threw<br> :date: __2021-02-28 16:37:34__

+> Insurance acceptance always glitchy<br> :date: __2021-02-28 14:56:46__

 > only wanf to use this app when i am sick and it is so frustrating to use I give up<br> :date: __2021-02-26 23:18:05__